Josh Morgan: 2013 season

 Morgan took over as the team's kick returner in place of struggling rookie Chris Thompson.

 Originally named the starter at the start of the season, he lost his starting position to Hankerson.
 For the first time in his career, he was benched after being listed as inactive in Week 11.
 The following week, he returned to his starting position after Hankerson was moved to injured reserve.

 Chicago Bears

 On April 21, 2014, Morgan agreed to a one-year deal with the Chicago Bears after the Redskins chose not to pick up the last three years of his five-year contract.

 New Orleans Saints

 Morgan signed with the New Orleans Saints on May 17, 2015.
 He was released on September 5 for final roster cuts before the start of the season.

-Career statistics
+NFL statistics

 Personal life

 Growing up in Washington D.C., Morgan was a fan of the Washington Redskins, along with his family, during his childhood and formative years.